U.S. Tax Preparation Worldwide James Maertin CPA

 Resident

-You are a New York State resident for income tax purposes if:
+You are a New York State resident if either of the following applies:

-• Your domicile is New York State.
-However, even if your domicile is New York, you are not a resident if you meet all three of the conditions in either Group A or Group B as follows:
+However, even if New York is your domicile, you are not considered a resident if you meet all conditions in Group A or Group B:

-1) You did not maintain any permanent place of abode in New York State during the tax year; and
+1. You did not maintain a permanent place of abode in New York during the year.

-2) You maintained a permanent place of abode outside New York State during the entire tax year; and
+2. You maintained a permanent place of abode outside New York for the entire year.

-3) You spent 30 days or less (any part of a day is a day for this purpose) in New York State during the tax year.
+3. You spent 30 days or less (any part of a day is a day for this purpose) in New York during the year.

-1) You were in a foreign country for at least 450 days (any part of a day is a day for this purpose) during any period of 548 consecutive days; and
+1. You were in a foreign country for at least 450 days (any part of a day is a day for this purpose) during any period of 548 consecutive days.

-2) You, your spouse (unless legally separated), and minor children spent 90 days or less (any part of a day is a day for this purpose) in New York State during this 548-day period; and
+2. You, your spouse (unless legally separated), and minor children spent 90 days or less (any part of a day is a day for this purpose) in New York during that 548‑day period.

 Number of days in the Maximum number